jeff1hwang/PIC16B_Diabetes_Prediction_Project/README.md

 ## Planned Deliverables

+In this project, There are "Partial Success" and "Full Success".

+**Full Success:**

-In this project, we aim to create a Web Page - Diabetes Risk Test.
+Our goal for "Full Success" is to create a Web Page - Diabetes Risk Test.
 This Web Page will be based on the machine learning model that we’ll train using the [Early-stage diabetes risk prediction dataset](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.#) from UCI Machine Learning Repository.
 Our Web App interface will generate a list of questions.
 These questions may relate to respondents’ age, gender, and current symptoms.
 After the respondent completes the risk test, the Web App will determine whether the respondent is potentially at risk for diabetes based on a pre-trained model.
 If the model determines that the respondent is potentially at risk for diabetes, we will recommend the respondent to go to the hospital for a more comprehensive examination as soon as possible.

+**Partial Success:**

+In our project, our goal for Partial Success is to find the appropriate machine learning algorithm to complete the training of the dataset and get a model with a prediction accuracy of at least 95%.
+This "Partial Success" will be based on the condition that we are unable to complete the Web App on time.
+The reasons for not being able to complete the Web App may be 1. lack of time, or 2. insufficient knowledge to support an interactive Web App interface.
+In this case, our product will be the accurate model that we train using the data set.
+We will introduce and share our model with doctors, hospitals, and medical practitioners.

 ## Resources Required